High availability and load balancing of your Application Proxy connectors and applications

 - The user connects to the Microsoft Entra application proxy service public endpoint on Azure.
 The connection is established between the originating client IP address (public) of the client and the IP address of the Application Proxy endpoint.

 - The Application Proxy connector pulls the HTTP request of the client from the Application Proxy Service.

 - The Application Proxy connector connects to the target application.
 The connector uses its own IP address for establishing the connection.

 X-Forwarded-For header field considerations

 In some situations (like auditing, load balancing etc.), sharing the originating IP address of the external client with the on-premises environment is a requirement.
-To address the requirement, Azure AD Application Proxy connector adds the X-Forwarded-For header field with the originating client IP address (public) to the HTTP request.
+To address the requirement, Microsoft Entra application proxy connector adds the X-Forwarded-For header field with the originating client IP address (public) to the HTTP request.
 The appropriate network device (load balancer, firewall) or the web server or back-end application can then read and use the information.